apache/jena-site/source/documentation/io/rdf-output.md

 * TriX
 * RDF Binary

-In addition, there are variants of Trutle, TriG for pretty printing, streamed output and flat output.
+In addition, there are variants of Turtle, TriG for pretty printing, streamed output and flat output.
 RDF/XML has variants for pretty printing and plain output.
 Jena RIOT uses `org.apache.jena.riot.RDFFormat` as a way to identify the language and variant to be written.
 The class contains constants